dfelinto/blender-manual/manual/constraints/transform/copy_location.rst

  .. warning::

-   FIXME - warning body below

 	Note that if you use such a constraint on a *connected* bone, it will have no effect, as it is the parent's tip which controls the position of your owner bone's root.

 Options